Emil Kapaun: Medal of Honor

-On August 18, 1951, he was posthumously awarded the Distinguished Service Cross for extraordinary action on November 1–2, 1950.
-However, his fellow soldiers and POWs felt that Kapaun deserved the Medal of Honor.
-In 2001, U.S. representative Todd Tiahrt began a campaign to award the Medal of Honor to Kapaun.
-Before leaving office on September 16, 2009, Secretary of the Army Pete Geren sent Tiahrt a letter, agreeing that Kapaun was worthy of the honor.
+On August 18, 1951, the Army posthumously awarded the Distinguished Service Cross to Kapaun for extraordinary action in the Battle of Unsan in November 1950.
+However, his fellow soldiers and POWs felt that he deserved the Medal of Honor.
+In 2001, Kansas U.S. Representative Todd Tiahrt began a lobbying the Army to approve it for him.
+Before leaving office in September 2009, Secretary of the Army Pete Geren sent Tiahrt a letter, agreeing that Kapaun should receive the Medal of Honor.
 Admiral Michael Mullen, Chairman of the Joint Chiefs of Staff, also agreed.

-The National Defense Authorization Act for Fiscal Year 2012 (Senate Bill 1867, Section 586) contained an authorization and a request to the president to upgrade Kapaun's Distinguished Service Cross to the Medal of Honor for acts of bravery during the Battle of Unsan on November 1–2, 1950, and while a prisoner of war until his death on May 23, 1951.
-President Obama presented the medal awarded on behalf of Kapaun to Kapaun's nephew at the White House on April 11, 2013.
+The National Defense Authorization Act for fiscal year 2012 contained an authorization and a request to the president to upgrade Kapaun's Distinguished Service Cross to the Medal of Honor for acts of bravery during the Battle of Unsan and while a prisoner of war..
+President Barak Obama presented the Medal of Honor to Kapaun's nephew in a White House ceremony on April 11, 2013.

-His Medal of Honor citation reads:
+Kapaun's Medal of Honor citation reads: